+Telemedicine is one of the areas of telehealth.
+But sometimes the concepts of telemedicine vs telehealth do not differentiate at all.
 Those unfamiliar with the technology may likely identify it as a teleconference.
 This technology is also implemented in physician-to-physician consultations and as a store-to-forward system, meaning physicians or patients can record themselves to be later viewed by another user, which has shown great utility for education.
 Neurologists are the specialists in the US mostly likely to use telemedicine although it is mostly in the context of acute stroke consults in rural areas.
 Researchers published in The Lancet: Neurology sought to assess the effectiveness of telemedicine in the management of chronic neurological diseases such as Parkinson’s disease by analyzing data collected from preliminary studies assessing various components of the process.

 Researchers observed that telemedicine visits completed for Parkinson’s patients in nursing homes, off-site clinics, or in their home was almost 100% and when subjects were compared in telemedicine in the home setting versus on-site visits, there was a greater than 90% completion rate.
 Another notable finding from studies conducted in Canada and the US was that telemedicine usage significantly cut down on travel time, travel expenses, and waiting time.